We have all heard of it but how many actually understand what is euphemistically known as Cocker Rage?

 Though I have seen earlier and later onset cases.
 It is fairly clear to me that that this is genetic.
 Therefore, breeders are knowingly breeding dogs with this condition.
 It is believed it started from a Crufts best of breed champion in the late 50s early 60s.

-The term "rage syndrome" is almost certainly inappropriately used to describe aggression, that does not fit the reported standard.
+The term "Cocker Rage Syndrome" is almost certainly inappropriately used to describe aggression, that does not fit the reported standard.
 Making the problem seem much more widespread than it is.

 *Dogs that appear to have rage syndrome can become aggressive in certain repeatable situations.